 The infamous Western outlaw known as “Billy the Kid” is born in a poor Irish neighborhood on New York City’s East Side on November 23, 1859.
 (Much about his early life is unknown or unverified.)
-Before he was shot dead at age 21, Billy reputedly killed 27 people in the American West.
+Before he was shot dead at age 21, Billy reputedly killed at least nine people in the American West.

 Billy the Kid called himself William H. Bonney, but his original name was probably Henry McCarty.
 Bonney was his mother Catherine’s maiden name, and William was the first name of his mother’s longtime companion—William Antrin—who acted as Billy’s father after his biological father disappeared.
 Around 1865, Billy and his brother traveled west to Indiana with their mother and Antrin, and by 1870 the group was in Wichita, Kansas.
 They soon moved farther west, down the cattle trails, and in 1873 a legally married Catherine and William Antrin appeared on record in New Mexico territory.
 In 1874, Billy’s mother died of lung cancer in Silver City.

 Billy soon left his brother and stepfather and took off into the New Mexico sagebrush.
 He worked as a ranch hand and in 1876 supposedly killed his first men, a group of reservation Apache Indians, in the Guadalupe Mountains.
 According to legend, it was not long before Billy killed another man, a blacksmith in Camp Grant, Arizona.
 Billy the Kid, as people began calling him, next found work as a rancher and bodyguard for John Tunstall, a English-born rancher who operated out of Lincoln, New Mexico.
 When members of a rival cattle gang killed Tunstall, in 1878, Billy became involved in the so-called Lincoln County War.